b1n01/mirra-api/README.md

 ## Watch

-To livereload the server use `forever -w app.js`
+To livereload the server use `forever -w app.js` (you need DB to run app)

 ## Debug
 Run `sails inspect` and use chrome devtool to inspect code